GEDNAP – Stain Commission

 4. Submission of DNA test results

-The test samples are prepared in the organising laboratory according to the recommendations laid down by the ISFG.
+The test samples are prepared in the organising laboratory according to the recommendations laid down by international recommendations.

 Each participating laboratory receives, by mail, a set of stains, along with documentation necessary for returning the results.

-A certificate is issued by the organising laboratory, stating that the participating laboratory has successfully passed the proficiency test for the specified loci.
+A certificate is issued by the organising laboratory, stating that the participating laboratory has successfully passed the proficiency test (e.g., for the specified loci, if applicable).

 False results (errors) are explicitly mentioned (“not passed”).

-The certificates are completed by the organising laboratory based on the final evaluation of the Workshop and include all alterations which have been agreed and validated after making the results public, counter-checked by the head of department and signed by the Chairman of the GEDNAP Proficiency Test.
+The certificates are completed by the organising laboratory, counter-checked by the Chairman of the GEDNAP Proficiency Test.

 Laboratories have the right to appeal at this stage if a typographical error has been made by the organising laboratory.
 When the certificate is sent out, information to this effect is included in the accompanying letter.